 Your nervous system was shaped over 200,000 years for rhythm, movement, and stillness.
 Modern life replaced all three with screens and constant stimulation.
 Breathwork, stretching, and a daily anchor give your brain what it was built for, delivered through the device you already carry.

-Every morning, Lumoro sends you a short text.
-Five minutes or less of breathwork, journaling, and reflection, personalized to your archetype.
-No app to open.
+Every morning, Lumoro sends you a short text: one quote, one thought, and a link into a reset personalized to your archetype.
+No app to download.
 No streak guilt.
 No content overload.
-Just one text that helps you start your day with intention.
-Over 30 days, the program adapts, building on itself so that by the end you're not just following a routine.
+Just one daily touchpoint that helps you start with a little more ground under you.
+Over time, the rhythm adapts, building on itself so that you're not just following a routine.
 You own one.